seatsio/seatsio-react/README.md

 # seatsio-react, the official Seats.io React wrapper

-React wrapper for rendering [Seats.io](https://www.seats.io) regular seating charts and the event manager.
+React wrapper for rendering [Seats.io](https://www.seats.io) seating charts.
 Brought to you by the Seats.io team.

 # Installation